 This contribution proposed to add new text for WoT broker in clause 7.2.1 based on the Y.WoT.

-The modified text of H.WoT-SA which reflect discussion results on above two contributions is contained in TD 791 (WP2/16).
+The modified text of H.WoT-SA which reflected discussion results on above two contributions is contained in TD 791 (WP2/16).

 F.USN-CC